CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 No unit test can tell you that you are "almost there" or praise you for small improvements.
 It will simply tell you if your solution to a particular problem is correct - "Yes" or "No".
 And even this answer can be misguiding.
-I have seen students that passed all unit tests but one look at the code made it clear that there where still some serious misunderstandings of the exercise and the concepts that were being tested.
+I have seen students that passed all unit tests but one look at the code made it clear that there were still some serious misunderstandings of the exercise and the concepts that were being tested.
 I have also seen students where (almost) all unit tests failed - not because they did not understand what they were doing, but because there was some minor but hard to find bug in a single method.

 On the other hand you will also find the attitude that computer science is all about *exact* solutions and we should therefore demand this level of accuracy from very early on.